WorldBrief සිංහල

 Asia

-Founder of one of China’s biggest underground churches freed, reunites with family in US
+Founder of major Chinese underground church freed, reunites with family in US

-A prominent founder of a major underground church in China has been freed from prison and has reunited with his family in the United States, marking a significant development for religious freedom advocates.
+A prominent founder of one of China's largest underground churches has been released from prison and reunited with his family in the United States.

 By World Brief · 2026-07-05

-Founder of one of China’s biggest underground churches freed, reunites with family in US
+Founder of major Chinese underground church freed, reunites with family in US

 Image is an AI-generated illustration, not a real photograph.

-Pastor Jin Mingri, founder of the prominent Beijing Zion Church, one of China's largest independent Christian congregations, has been released from detention and reunited with his family in the United States.
-Jin arrived in Los Angeles on July 4, 2026, marking the end of his approximately nine-month imprisonment.
-He had been detained by Chinese authorities on October 10, 2025, amidst a broader crackdown on religious groups in the country.
+Pastor Ezra Jin Mingri, the prominent founder of Beijing's Zion Church, one of China's largest underground Christian congregations, has been released from detention and has safely reunited with his family in the United States.
+Jin arrived in Los Angeles on July 4, 2026, less than two months after his case was reportedly raised by U.S. President Donald Trump with Chinese leader Xi Jinping during a visit to Beijing in May.

 What each outlet emphasizes